Benny744/Streamlite/README.md

 3. Dashboard Page: This page offers insights into consumer behavior and churn patterns through interactive analytics and graphics.

 4. Predict Page: Using the app’s machine learning capabilities, users can input client details to estimate the chance of turnover.

+   You can access the app using this url https://benny744-streamlite-app-gsect4.streamlit.app/